 While Facebook is the number one platform for most retailers, Pinterest is also seeing growing interest and investment.
-There is no surprise there as Pinterest’s majority users are females and it is all about pinning pictures and sharing it with people.
-It serves as a great marketing platform for clothing, shoes and cosmetic businesses.
+There is no surprise there as Pinterest’s users are mainly females and it is all about pinning pictures and sharing it with people.
+It serves as a great marketing platform for clothing, shoes and the cosmetic businesses.

 When we speak about social media, video is the next big tool for marketing.
 Retailers need to invest in video marketing and use Facebook and Twitter to get those videos viewers.
 The transition from social and mobile to your website has to be smooth and straightforward.
 That is the only way to make sure that you achieve your desired conversion.

 For a retailer, it can be confusing at times as to where to direct your investment as the number of channels for marketing keeps growing.
-However, it is clear that website still is a priority for ecommerce alongside social and mobile media.
-The balance of these platforms is crucial for success of any online business.
+However, it is clear that a website still is a priority for e-commerce alongside social and mobile media.
+The balance of these platforms is crucial to the success of any online business.